Perturbing Isoradial Triangulations: Finite variations, beyond the linear approximation

 \end{Prop} Therefore, the existence of a scaling limit for $\mathcal{D}$ could make sense in a much more limited setting than for $\Delta$.
-Remember that we want to compare (i) the limit $\epsilon\to 0$, which, for $\mathcal{D}'$ as well as for $\Delta'$, has the effect of keeping only the terms linear in $\nabla F$, $\overline \nabla F$ and their c.c.; (ii) the scaling limit $r\to 0$; which allows to replace the discrete derivatives $\nabla$, $\overline \nabla$ by continuous derivatives $\partial$ and $\bar\partial$, and in particular \ref{DderivSmooth}.
-In fact the best result we obtain so far is as follows.
+Remember that we want to compare (i) the limit $\epsilon\to 0$, which, for $\mathcal{D}'$ as well as for $\Delta'$, has the effect of keeping only the terms linear in $\nabla F$, $\overline \nabla F$ and their c.c.; (ii) the scaling limit $r\to 0$; which allows replacing the discrete derivatives $\nabla$, $\overline \nabla$ by continuous derivatives $\partial$ and $\bar\partial$, and in particular \ref{DderivSmooth}.
+In fact the best result we obtain so far concern the ``simultaneous limit" when $\epsilon$ and $r$ go to zero, and is stated in the following proposition.